API reference for core module¶

 multi_tensor_apply(tensors: list[Tensor], params: list[Tensor], grads: list[Tensor] | None, loss: Tensor | None, states: list[dict[str, Any]], settings: Sequence[Mapping[str, Any]]) -> Sequence[Tensor]

-and returns it.
-This shouldn't modify state
+Updates tensors and returns it.
+This shouldn't modify state if possible.

-By default calls single_tensor_apply
+By default calls single_tensor_apply on all tensors.

 Source code in torchzero/core/transform.py